The prehistory of the European beer brewing basin

 Let us return to Europe.
 The arrival of Indo-European pastoralists and speakers around 4000 BC initiates a slow process of specialisation of fermented beverages in Europe.
 Coming from the East, it spreads towards the West at an unknown speed.
 It is contemporary with deep social changes marked by hierarchisation, craft specialisation and new techniques.
 The improvement of brewing techniques is undoubtedly one of them, especially the malting of cereals, but the whole process still remains to be analysed.

 Around 2000 BC, the Bronze Age witnessed other evolutions, one of which concerned brewing.
 Having become autonomous, the family of beers became specialised from a technical but above all a social point of view.
 The Celtic culture offers one example.
 The warlords did not drink the same beer as the submissive populations.
 The farmer's beer is not the clan chief's beer.
 Princes and war chiefs consume mead or strong beer mixed with honey.
 Their trading contacts with the Mediterranean world would sometimes lead them to replace this strong beer with grape wine, proof that a hierarchy of fermented beverages was already operating among the Celtic peoples.
+Michael Dietler (1990 and 1994) has pointed out that these drinking manners mark a strong social differentiation (beer remains the ordinary beverage of peasants and slaves) and the fact that the adoption of Mediterranean wine does not result from an imitation of Greco-Latin cultures (the symposium) but from a reinforcement of power relations within the Celtic world from 600 BC onwards.

 The archaic traces of beer discovered in Spain are numerous and cover several millennia.
 They reflect the intensity of the archaeological excavations.
 The two great waves of European migrations can be read in the two chronological sets of the corpus: the first one (no. 2-3) arrives around the 5th millennium, the second from the 3rd millennium onwards and enters fully into the wave of the Bell Beaker Culture (no. 26 ff.).
 Here we would have for the Iberian Peninsula the schema of the 2 stages of the protohistoric evolution of brewing: initially the common base of the blended fermented beverages, then the beginning of an autonomy of the "beer" group with the more frequent and generalised use of cereals.
 And much later, the third stage is the specialisation of brewing techniques within this "beer" group.
 Nevertheless, the diagram is simplistic: Spanish and Catalan archaeologists insist on the importance of local adaptation processes (Bell Beaker culture is neither an invasion nor a tidal wave), the role of hunter-gatherers, their techniques and social strategies.